SHSAT Tutoring

 Some students begin SHSAT preparation as early as the 6th grade, but most students start sometime in the 7th grade.
 Especially with students in this age range, it’s vital not to be in the position of “cramming” a few weeks or months before the exam.
 Our experience has proved that getting started early and investing in calm, measured preparation spread over a longer period absolutely reduces pressure and makes a substantial difference in results.
 Rushing to prepare immediately before the SHSAT generates significant pressure and can sometimes cause debilitating anxiety in students who have never previously exhibited symptoms of being anxious.
 Even high performing students generally begin preparation a year or more before the exam.
 At Next Level Learning our highly trained SHSAT instructors are mindful of the ways in which pressure can adversely affect performance, which is why our professional SHSAT test preparation is designed to alleviate anxiety and improve test-taking skills relevant to the SHSAT.

-We recommend coming in for an initial session and assessment as early as possible.
-In some instances it will be apparent the student is well positioned for the exam and doesn’t need to begin at that point; in other instances we may identify significant areas that need to be addressed over a longer period.
-If you have doubts or questions about the ideal time to begin SHSAT prep, contact Next Level right away and we can help you make an informed decision.
+We recommend scheduling an initial session and assessment as early as possible.
+In some instances it will be apparent the student is well-positioned for the exam and doesn’t need to begin at that point; in other instances we may identify significant areas that need to be addressed over a longer period.
+If you have doubts or questions about the ideal time to begin SHSAT prep, contact Next Level right away and we can help you make an informed decision about the best SHSAT tutoring plan for your child.

 What’s on the SHSAT?